 While Western NC is abundant with falling water, there is irony in the fact that only a precious few work well for elopement or engagement photos.
 Many falls that look amazing for landscape photography don’t work that well when you consider the needs for portrait photography as well.
 Add to that the safety aspect (some have too many slippery, mossy rocks) and strenuous hikes to boot, and the list gets smaller and smaller.

-Below are two our favorites for fairly convenient and safe waterfall spots!
+Below are some of our favorites for fairly convenient and safe waterfall spots!

-At Buck Spring Gap you won’t feel like you’re at a busy overlook with traffic flying by.
+This is one of our favorite spots for a wedding with guests.
 Take a few steps down the Mountains to Sea trail, and you’ll find a little hideaway that’s great for a “just us” elopement or inviting a few guests for an intimate wedding.

 This setting also works well for clearly capturing your vows – less road noise in your wedding video!